 The proper resolution of this case is a matter of utmost concern to the ACLJ because of the potential impact on First Amendment liberties, particularly in the context of grassroots political activity and the daily interaction between public officials and their constituencies.
-The Fourth Circuit's disregard of this Court's controlling precedents on the First Amendment's protection of political speech warrants review.
+This Court should reverse the Fourth Circuit's disregard of this Court's controlling precedents on the First Amendment's protection of political speech.

-^{} The requisite notice of intent to file this brief has been provided.
-The parties in this case have filed statements of blanket consent to amicus briefs.
+^{} The parties in this case have filed statements of blanket consent to amicus briefs.
 No counsel for any party in this case authored this brief in whole or in part.
 No person or entity aside from the ACLJ, its members, or its counsel made a monetary contribution to the preparation or submission of this brief.